ProfessionalsHaveStandardss/ProfessionalsHaveStandardss/README.md

  <p align="center">
   Sometimes i can come off as rude and i dont mean that at all, if i do sound like im being rude point me out and i'll stop!

+plpspslpllss int with me if you like speedingbullet or sniper x soldierrr dafjnjhfdjhdsifdnsjj

  <p align="center">
 ass pancakes and piss cakehole no1 fan cant tell me otherwise

   <p align="center">
  im a heavy karkat, sniper, scout kin!
-Not a big fan of doubles unless i say so tbf, if you want way more info about me my strawpage is always an option (wip atm)
+Not a big fan of doubles unless i say so tbf, if you want way more info about me my strawpage is always an option

 <p align="center">
 <img width="732" height="42" alt="image" src="https://64.media.tumblr.com/a46ff4ea8ac260472a1c2b7084b612ec/004776c214472311-c0/s1280x1920/7e0fe26f43d2507b79b60df649ae1139a3708af6.gifv" />